Worldpay, Inc.: History

 In 1971, Fifth Third Bank formed Midwest Payment Systems (MPS) to provide Electronic Funds Transfer (EFT) services to financial institutions.
 In 1977, Jeanie, the nation's first shared online ATM network was developed and implemented.
 In 1991, MPS expanded to offer Merchant Services.
 In 2000, MPS acquired Integrated Delivery Technologies, Inc. (IDTI), Cartel Network and ACI Merchant Services.

 In 2003, Midwest Payment Systems adopted the name Fifth Third Processing Solutions.
 In 2006, the company acquired Card Management Corporation (CMC) to provide a broader range of processing services.
 Several years later, in 2009, Fifth Third Processing Solutions spun off from Fifth Third Bancorp and was launched as a joint venture between Advent International and Fifth Third Bank, a subsidiary of Fifth Third Bancorp.

 By the end of 2010, the company had acquired TNB Card Services, National Processing Company (NPC) and certain assets of Springbok Services, Inc. Prepaid Platform.
 In June 2011, Fifth Third Processing Solutions assumed the Vantiv name.

-Vantiv became a publicly traded company on March 22, 2012, listed on the NYSE under the ticker symbol "VNTV."
+The company adopted the name "Vantiv" in June 2011 as a step towards becoming a public company.
+Previously a joint venture between Advent International and Fifth Third Bancorp, Vantiv became a publicly traded company on March 22, 2012, listed on the NYSE under the ticker symbol "VNTV".

 In December 2012, Vantiv acquired privately held Litle & Co. for $361 million.
 Litle develops e-commerce payment processing solutions that are used by companies that accept payments for goods and services online, via phone, and via mail.
 Vantiv said it would integrate Litle's technologies into its point-of-sale and e-commerce processing offerings.

 In April 2013, Vantiv became the first U.S. acquirer to complete MasterCard's testing requirements to process EMV transactions for MasterCard, Maestro and Cirrus brands at both ATM and at the point-of-sale locations.

 In July 2013, Vantiv announced an agreement to acquire privately held Element Payment Services.
 Element is a provider of fully integrated PCI DSS compliant payment processing solutions for merchants and business management software providers.

 On May 12, 2014, Vantiv confirmed a $1.65 billion acquisition of Mercury Payment Systems LLC.

 In November 2016, Vantiv acquired the US operations of Canadian payment processor Moneris Solutions.